dmilashinovic/dfemtoolz/case3-structural_program/readme.txt

 In output/ directory user can find the results.
 Output files can be different if user modify settings in .cfg files.

-Final results are in multimaterial-output.zip and final-output.zip package as well.
+Final results are zipped in output/

+Thank you for your interest
+dmilashinovic ..::at::.. gmail.com